5v3n/tweetlr/README.md

 ## Usage

-Make sure you put the configuration file in it's proper place as mentiones above, then:
+Make sure you put the configuration file in it's proper place as mentioned above, then:

 start/stop tweetlr using  `tweetlr start`/`tweetlr stop`.
 Run `tweetlr` without arguments for a list of options concerning the daemon's options.

-enjoy!
+For further details on the configuration part, check out the [tweetlr_demo](http://github.com/5v3n/tweetlr_demo).

+Enjoy!